Credit Reporting Policy (Australia)

 GPO Box 5218

-For further information about the credit reporting please visit the Office of the Australian Information Commissioner website at www.oaic.gov.au.
+For further information about credit reporting, please visit the website of the OAIC: www.oaic.gov.au.

-This policy documents how we manage personal information and reflects our obligations under the Part IIIA of the Act.
-This document does not create any additional rights under contract, statute or equity law.
+This policy documents how we manage personal information and reflects our obligations under Part IIIA of the Act and the CR Code.
+All reasonable care is taken to ensure the currency and accuracy of this policy.
+However, it does not constitute legal advice, any warranties or representations and is not intended to replace or create any additional rights under contract, statute or equity law.